• Skip to main content

 Easy lamb shish kebab with salad

-I used a diced leg of lamb brought from my local supermarket, the lamb meat was diced into small chunks.
+I used a diced leg of lamb bought from my local supermarket, the lamb meat was diced into small chunks.
 If you buy a whole leg of lamb, you’ll have more control over how big you want the pieces of lamb to be.

 Lamb meat cooked on grill

-How To Make Homemade Lamb Shish Kebab, Turkish Takeaway Style
+How To Make Homemade Lamb Shish Kebab

 Step One: